aFightClub/Rails-Framework/README.md

 # Rails 8 Framework
 This is a simple Rails 8 framework that can be used to build a new Rails 8 application.

-It includes the following gems:
+## Requirements
+Make sure you have PostgreSQL and Ruby installed on your machine.

+## Usage

 ```cli
 rails new my_new_app \